afiodorov/afiodorov.github.io/_posts/2017-10-19-proud-phd-dropout.md

 but that was missing the entire point of it!
 Problem B should have been dropped once A got solved.
 Needless to say, I couldn't carry on working on various variations of B: I just lost interest.
-That's how I figured out that I am driven by making an impact.
+That's how I figured out that I am driven by believing that my work is useful.

 When I lost any interest in researching more, I still told myself that I should just finish: write it up and move on with my life.
 But deep down, I simply